c6fc/styx_azuread/README.md

 2. Azure Active Directory -> Groups
 3. Create a new group using the account id and role name it will govern access to
 4. Add users who should be permitted to access this role
-5. Navigate to Azure Active Directory -> Enterprise applications -> Styx -> Users and Groups
+5. Navigate to Azure Active Directory -> Enterprise applications -> River Styx -> Users and Groups
-6. Click 'Add user/group' and add the group you just created to the application (optional)
+6. Click 'Add user/group' and add the group you just created to the application

 ## Configure destination accounts

 ### Download the IdP metadata from the deployment account

-1. Navigate to the IAM console, and click 'Identity Providers' -> Styx
+1. Navigate to the IAM console, and click 'Identity Providers' -> 'River Styx'
 2. Click the 'Download metadata' button, and save the file for later.

 ### Create the IAM Identity Provider in destination accounts